ruhley/DataTables-CustomSearch/README.md

 Required
 Accepts: number or array of numbers
 Requirements: none
 This will tie the field to the column(s) (starting with an index of 0).

+####field
+Default: ''
+Optional
+Accepts: jQuery selector string or jQuery object
+Requirements: none
+This will tie an existing field to search the column.
+If supplied the label, type, and options will be ignored.

 ####label
 Default: Column Header (if a range then a concat of the column headers).